-Marketers find ways to engage customers in a product -- whether through product placement, advertising and information campaigns -- or direct sales.
-Positions in marketing are expected to grow between 20 and 40 percent by 2020.
-Both the Bachelor of Science degree and the Bachelor of Arts degree can lead to great careers in marketing.
+Marketers find ways to engage customers in a product – whether through product placement, advertising and information campaigns – or direct sales.
+Positions in marketing are expected to grow 19 percent by 2024, which is much faster than the average job growth in the U.S. Both the Bachelor of Science degree and the Bachelor of Arts degree can lead to great careers in marketing, but what's the difference?
+Learn more about the B.A. versus the B.S. when it comes to a degree in marketing.

 Both the B.S. and the B.A. are typical four-year degrees that require anywhere from 120 to 180 credit hours to complete, depending on the school.
-The key difference between the B.S. and the B.A. is that the B.S. requires more courses within the major, while the B.A. requires more courses in general education, including humanities and fine arts.
+The key difference between the B.S. and the B.A. is that the B.S. may require more courses within the major, while the B.A. may require more courses in general education, humanities and fine arts.
 The B.S. will require anywhere from 40 to 90 hours within the major, while the B.A. may require that as much as three-fourths of all learning occur outside the major.
-Additionally, the B.S. will require that a certain percentage of the courses within the major will be taken at the advanced 300 to 400 level.
+Additionally, the B.S. will require that a certain percentage of the courses within the major will be taken at a more advanced level.

 Advantages to the B.S.